mfkhan267/my_jenkins_app/jenkins_on_azure/configure-on-linux-vm.md

-# Get Started: Install Jenkins on an Azure Linux VM
+# Get Started: Install Docker on an Azure Linux VM running Jenkins

 This article shows how to install [Jenkins](https://jenkins.io) on an Ubuntu Linux VM with the tools and plug-ins configured to work with Azure.